hust-diangroup/ns3-ai/examples/lte_cqi/README.md

 ### Simulation scenario
 This scenario is implemented to test the performance of high-speed situations, and multi-users are attached to the base station to test the downlink scheduling performance.

 <img src="figures/scene1.png" alt="scenario" width="200"/>

 ### Performance Metrics
 - Calculate the MSE of the outdated CQI and predicted CQI
-- Compare the MSE, calculate the rate of the prediction (usage rate)
+- Map the predicted CQI to MCS and data rate
-- Using Radom Robin as a scheduler to see directly the impact of CQI (Every user has an equal number of times scheduled )
+- Use Round Robin as a scheduler to see directly the impact of CQI (Every user has an equal number of times scheduled )
 - Mainly concern throughput